kjchome/VSHistory4/README.md

 ## Revision History

+* 4.0.8 Fixed a problem where VSHistory would fail to load when Visual Studio was opened with a single file and no solution.
 * 4.0.7 The current live project file is now saved with the previous versions whenever you save a file.
 * 4.0.6 Update README.md
 * 4.0.5 Bug fixes and requested improvements